 As of 2019 the AICPA is over 400,000 members strong.

 The mission of the AICPA is to be an advocate for CPAs before various legislative bodies and public interest groups.
 The AICPA membership receives assistance and resources from the association through educational materials, career guidance, CPE and Learning tools, and certifications from the association.

-The AICPA insurance trust provides CPAs and spouses and dependent children several insurance options.
-We will discuss benefits that the AICPA life insurance trust provides the members.
+The AICPA insurance trust provides CPAs and spouses and dependent children with several insurance options.
+We will discuss the benefits that the AICPA life insurance trust provides the members.

 The AICPA publishes their mission statement on their website as:

 Table of Contents